 The Nomadic Professor History Courses

-The Nomadic Professor plans to produce a series of courses covering American, world, and Asian history, as well as Western civilization, with four semester-long courses for each.
-Only the first three courses for American history are available as of January 2024, but I couldn’t wait to tell you about them!
+The Nomadic Professor plans to produce a series of courses covering American, world, Western civilization, and Asian history.
+American History is the first being produced, and three of its four semester-long courses are available as of January 2024.
+I couldn’t wait for all four courses to tell you about them!

 The courses are being created by Dr. William Jackson and Nate Noorlander who have been teaching history at the university and high school levels, respectively.
 Jackson creates the videos and writes the text based on his years of teaching at the university level.
 Most of the videos are filmed on his travels around the world—thus the name of the series, The Nomadic Professor.
 You can watch some of Jackson’s videos on YouTube that are presented in the same fashion as those throughout the courses.
 Noorlander presents "document lessons" that teach students how to evaluate information from different sources, including primary source documents.
 Noorlander is also responsible for the supporting resources: handouts, guided notes, quizzes, and course documentation.